 “I think it will increase attendance,” Bixler said.
 “Families can have the ability to plan on those multiple off days to take their vacation, so they’re not taking students out of class because they have multiple opportunities.”

-For students with family that go to school in a different district, this calendar is especially helpful.
+For students with family that go to school in a different district, this calendar is beneficial.

 “I think [the new calendar] is pretty good.
 I go to Texas High but the rest of my family goes to PG,” senior Luke Traylor said.
 “They have a winter break whenever I’ve never had a winter break, and so they don’t get to go on vacation while I’d still be at school.
 It’s pretty nice, I’ll get to join them this year.”